dantogno/unity-scripting-upgrade/Documentation/unity-scripting-uprade.md

 ![MonoBleedingEdge directory](media/vstu_monobleedingedge.png)

-For example, if you are using the .NET 4.x profile and want to use `HttpClient`, you must add an assembly reference for System.Net.Http.dll.
-The compiler will complain that you are missing an assembly reference.
+For example, if you are using the .NET 4.x profile and want to use `HttpClient`, you must add an assembly reference for System.Net.Http.dll, or the compiler will complain that you are missing an assembly reference.

 ![missing assembly reference](media/vstu_missing-reference.png)